noahgibbs/pixiurge/CONCEPTS.md

 <img src="https://noahgibbs.github.io/pixiurge/images/pixiurge_architecture_2018_01.png"> </img>

-It's useful to think of Pixiurge with several "clouds" talking to each other - there are things that happen entirely in the front end, such as playing "idle" animations for a player or a fountain of particles...
+It's useful to think of Pixiurge with several major components talking to each other - there are things that happen entirely in the front end, such as playing "idle" animations for a player or a fountain of particles...
 Which don't necessarily involve the server at all.
 But sometimes an event goes from the front end to the back end, crossing the border between the two components.